 2. Take The Time To Stimulate

 Stimulation can be achieved through more than just drugs and basic vices.
-To stimulate your mind and figure out new ways of feeling happy, try and find out exactly what it is that interests you the most and find a way to spend time with it.
+To stimulate your mind and figure out new ways of feeling happy, try to find what interests you the most and find a way to spend time with it.
 Most people are passionate about something and feel strongly about a related creative outlet.
 Do you like to write?
 Paint?
 Make music?
-Learning how to improve yourself or even just creating art for the sake of creating it can be an immensely helpful tool for relieving stress in general, and improving your road to recovery.
+Learning how to improve yourself or even just creating art to create it can be an immensely helpful tool for relieving stress in general and improving your road to recovery.

 Research shows that it can be difficult to feel pleasure after spending too much time on drugs.
-Drug use has its long-term consequences, but many of them can be reverted with time and commitment.
-Tapping into your own creativity, no matter what shape or form it may take can help you heal your brain.
+Drug use has long-term consequences, but many can be reverted with time and commitment.
+Tapping into your creativity, no matter what shape or form it may take, can help you heal your brain.

-It’s about more than just making your mind work better, or about remembering what it feels like to care about certain things.
+It’s about more than just making your mind work better or remembering what it feels like to care about certain things.
 Pursuing something creative can also fill you with joy.
 The key is to find a way to do it sustainably: some people find a way to make money through their passion, turning a hobby into a side hustle.
-Others make it their full-time career, sometimes even at the spur of a moment and at the cost of an entirely different path in life.
-Addiction recovery is the kind of struggle that can redefine a person, and help them start anew – if you need to make changes to your life in order to be a happier person, then now is your chance.
+Others make it their full-time career, sometimes even at the spur of the moment and at the cost of an entirely different path in life.
+Addiction recovery is the kind of struggle that can redefine a person and help them start anew – if you need to change your life to be a happier person, then now is your chance.